Breadcrumb

 • Associate Professor of Spanish & Applied Linguistics

-• Cal Poly Global Program in Spain (Valladolid), Faculty Leader, Summer 2023
+• Faculty leader, Cal Poly in Spain

 • Interim Director, Intensive and School of Foreign Service (SFS) Spanish Programs, Department of Spanish and Portuguese, Georgetown University (2014-2015)